DATES & RATES

 **Online registration for our Summer Programs opens on October 15th at 9:00 am CST **

 Deposits are $100/week.
 All deposits are non-refundable and non-transferable.
-Cancellations must be submitted in writing to our office no later than April 1st.
+Cancelations must be submitted in writing to our office no later than April 1st.
 Up until April 1st all money, minus the original non-refundable deposit, will be returned.
-Cancellations made after April 1st will not receive any refunds.
+Cancelations made after April 1st will not receive any refunds.
 Exceptions for illness, schedule conflicts, etc. cannot be made.
 Please contact the camp office with any questions.

 **Online registration for Weekend Programs opens November 1st at 9:00 am CST **